logo

 • Final versions due: July 1, 2025

-Submissions And Proceedings
+Submissions and Proceedings

-Contributors are invited to submit an extended abstract of at most 12 pages Springer LNCS format (www.springer.com/lncs) including title and abstract, but excluding references.
+Contributors are invited to submit an extended abstract of at most 12 pages in Springer LNCS format (www.springer.com/lncs) including title and abstract, but excluding references.
 Proofs omitted due to space restrictions must be placed in an appendix, to be read by program committee members at their discretion.

 All papers must be original and not simultaneously submitted to another journal or conference.
 At least one author of each accepted paper will be expected to register and present the paper in person at the conference.
-Accepted contributions will be published in the conference post-proceedings in the Lecture Notes in Computer Science (LNCS) series of Springer-Verlag.

 The submission server is: https://easychair.org/conferences/?conf=wg2025